strautomator/web/README.md

 This is Strautomator's web frontend, built with Nuxt + Vuetify.
 It depends on the [Strautomator Core](https://github.com/strautomator/core) to run.
 Please make sure you read the docs for the Core first before proceeding with the Web setup.

-**Please note that Strautomator is still in beta!
-Its internals, API specs and general settings could likely change before we hit a stable release.**

 ## Local setup

 Download and install dependencies: